 - 1930 – The first Library was established by the Mount Prospect Woman’s Club.
 Consisting of one tier of shelves holding about 300 books, the collection was located in a one-room schoolhouse on the corner of Main Street and Central Road and was staffed by volunteers from the Woman’s Club.
-The old schoolhouse, now the property of St. John’s Episcopal Church, is currently located on the corner of Wille and Thayer Streets.
+The old schoolhouse, now the property of the Mount Prospect Historical Society, is currently located on the corner of Maple and Busse streets.

 - 1932 – The Library moved to the old Mount Prospect State Bank building on the northeast corner of Busse and Main Streets.
 The Mount Prospect Woman’s Club was still in charge but employed Mrs. Irma Schlemmer, who was permitted to keep the Library open eight hours a week.

 - 1943 – A referendum was passed enabling the foundation of a tax supported Village Library.
 The 1940 population was 1,710–by 1943 it probably was about 3,000.
 The young Library received much assistance from the Chicago Public Library in the form of professional suggestion, furniture and books.
 Chicago Public gave the Library 1,000 books for $200 per year, which it then returned to us to enable the purchase of children’s books.
 This help continued for twenty years.

 - 1944 – The Library moved to a paint store at 115 South Main Street as it was the only store open at night.